 A research team from the UK and India is carrying out a research project to learn about families' ordinary everyday lives and their relationship to the environment.
-It is a study of families that include 11-12 year old children (in 7th class at school).
+It is a study of families that include 11-12 year old children.
 We are talking to families in rural and urban areas in the UK and Andhra Pradesh in India.
 By talking to families in very different places, we hope to learn about the variety of ways in which people experience the environment in their family lives.